kevin-m-kent/youtubeR/README.md

 # Youtube R

 A package for interacting with the Youtube Data API.
 Right now, just uploading local videos and finding the status of uploaded videos.
+The goal is to figure out how to do this non-interactively, but what is currently in the package is the interactive workflow.

 # Retrieving Video Status (oauth2 manual workflow)